CatMuse/HiNote/README.md

 In the bottom right corner of the main view, you can click the conversation icon or use the shortcut command (`Ctrl/Cmd+P`) to open the AI conversation window.
 This window can be freely dragged and resized.
 Within the conversation window, you can switch the AI service model and clear the current conversation content (note that once cleared, it cannot be restored, and exporting or saving is not supported at this time).

 Additionally, you can drag highlighted cards into the conversation window as part of the dialogue, and it supports dragging in multiple highlighted items simultaneously.
+You can also set the context of the highlighted text in the conversation window.

 ![AI chat](./doc/ai-chat.jpg)